How to configure network forwards

 Configure ports

-Use the following command to add port specifications on a network forward:
+Use the following command to add port specifications on a forward:

 lxc network forward port add <network_name> <listen_address> <protocol> <listen_ports> <target_address> [<target_ports>]